College basketball broadcaster Billy Packer dies at 82

 Packer played three seasons at Wake Forest, and helped lead the Demon Deacons to the Final Four in 1962, but it was his work as an analyst that brought him the most acclaim.

 He joined NBC in 1974 and called his first Final Four in 1975.
-UCLA defeated Kentucky in the final that year in what was John Wooden’s final game as coach.
+UCLA beat Kentucky in the title game that year in what was John Wooden’s final game as coach.

-Packer was also part of the announce crew in 1979 with Dick Enberg and Al McGuire when Magic Johnson’s Michigan State team defeated Larry Bird's Indiana State squad in the title game.
-That game remains highest-rated game in basketball history with a 21.1 Nielsen rating, which is an estimated 35.1 million viewers.
+Packer was also part of the broadcast in 1979 with Dick Enberg and Al McGuire when Magic Johnson’s Michigan State team beat Larry Bird’s Indiana State squad in the title game.
+That remains highest-rated game in basketball history with a 24.1 Nielsen rating, which is an estimated 35.1 million viewers.

 Packer went to CBS in the fall of 1981, when the network acquired the rights to the NCAA Tournament.
 He remained the network’s main analyst until the 2008 Final Four.